-Dogs are not permitted.
-If you show up with your dog, you will not be admitted to the event.
-This restriction is for the well-being and safety of participants and their four-legged friends.
+Animals, especially dogs, are not permitted at the Burning Man event.
+If you show up with your animal (dog or otherwise), you will not be admitted to the event.
+This restriction is for the well-being and safety of participants and their animal friends.
 Black Rock City is a loud, tumultuous, and scary place for any animal - do not bring them with you.